LeakDetectAI/deep-learning-sca/README.md

 }
 ```
 ## 📧 Contact Information
-For any questions or feedback, please contact Pritha Gupta at prithagupta.nsit@icloud.com and marketing@tickervalue.com
+For any questions or feedback, please contact Pritha Gupta at prithagupta.nsit@icloud.com.